FRRouting/frr/doc/developer/lists.rst

       for (item = Z_first(&head); item; item = Z_next(&head, item))

-   Note that this will fail if the list is modified while being iterated over.
+   Note that this will fail if the container is modified while being iterated over.

 .. c:macro:: frr_each_safe(Z, head, item)